Martinhinnerson/Walle/README.md

 ** Microcontrollers for communication, drive, servo control, sensors

 ## GUI
+Will be written in Python using the kivy framework.
+Kivy can be installed according to: https://kivy.org/doc/stable/installation/installation-osx.html and will be developed using the version 1.1.1 found here: https://kivy.org/downloads/1.1.1/.
 * Connect to platform
-* Manual drive
+* Manual drive (Optional)
-* Visual representation of the map 2D
+* Visual representation of the map 2D in realtime
-* 3D map
+** 3D map
-* Log
+* Log/console
 * Platform status (sensor etc.)
+* Send commands to platform
+** Start/stop mission
+** Enable/disable features

 ## Autonomous Drive
 * Colission avoidance